 The Premise of Private Lenders for Home Loans

 Traditional moneylenders require high credit scores and near-perfect income to credit ratios.
 Usually, 20 percent down, mounds of paperwork and 4 to 6 weeks lead time to get approval.
-On the other hand, private lenders for home loans do not consider creditworthiness, do not require a down payment, nor is there a long wait for approval.
+On the other hand, private lenders for home loans do not consider creditworthiness, do not require a down payment, nor is there a long wait for the approval.
 They often instead consider historical repayment and reputation.
 Contractors and real estate speculators normally do not have a steady income, like banks and credit unions want to see, but make their money at resale.

 When you spot a property in the Houston area you want to invest in, remodel and resell, you cannot wait around for a banking institution to decide if they’re going to back your investment.
 If you do, someone else will come in with the cash and snap it up.